matheusvilano/OhFi/README.md

 ## Building

-If a pre-made bundle is not available for your target Wwise version, you can build one yourself.
-This process requires at least a Windows machine, but you may also need access to other systems (e.g., macOS) depending on your platform targets.
+If a pre-made bundle is not available for your target Wwise version, you can create one yourself.
+This process requires at least **a Windows machine with Python 3 installed**, but you may also need access to other systems (e.g., macOS) depending on your platform targets.

 At the root of the repository, you’ll find a script called `build.bat`.
 On **Windows**, assuming you have **Visual Studio 2022** and **C++ dependencies** installed, run `build.bat` to:

 1. Generate Visual Studio solutions and projects
 2. Compile and link the C++ code
-3. Package all necessary files into a new bundle
+3. Package all necessary files

-When prompted, enter the Wwise version and plugin build number in the format `year.major.minor.build` (e.g., `2024.1.4.2`), where `build` can be any number (up to 4 digits).
+Then, run `bundle.bat` to create a new bundle.
 Once complete, you’ll see a `Bundle` folder in the repo root containing everything needed to install OhFi.

 To build for **macOS**, run `build.sh` on a macOS machine or virtual machine.
 This script mirrors `build.bat` but is adapted for macOS.
+Similarly, `bundle.sh` is equivalent to `bundle.bat`.
 For other platforms, refer to the [Audiokinetic documentation](https://www.audiokinetic.com/en/public-library/2024.1.4_8780/?source=SDK&id=goingfurther_newplugins.html).

+**Note**: Whenever prompted from a Wwise/plugin version, user the format `year.major.minor.build` (e.g., `2024.1.4.2`).
+The section `build` can be any number (up to 4 digits).